wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 [fleet]: https://github.com/coreos/fleet
 [CoreOS]: https://coreos.com/

-I won't be going into etcd in this post, but there are some interesting things you can do with it.
-For instance, you can configure a process to watch it for new web services coming online and automatically change an nginx configuration to proxy traffic to them (or auto remove it from the rotation when the service is stopped).
+We won't be really be going into etcd in this post, but there are some interesting things you can do with it.
+For instance, you could configure a trigger so that when a new web service comes online it can detect this and automatically change an nginx configuration to proxy traffic to it (or remove it from the rotation when the service is stopped).

 # Start Vagrant

-To follow along I am assuming you are on either a Linux or OS X machine, if you are on Windows you will likely need to make a few changes.
+I am assuming you are on either a Linux or OS X machine, if you are on Windows you will likely need to make a few changes.

 If you run into any problems there is also a guide to using Vagrant on the CoreOS [blog][] and [documentation][] which may help you troubleshoot.